WFP-Doobelepers/wangshengfp.org/content/guides/yelan.md

 **Xingqiu is _highly advised_** for Hu Tao teams.
 The **Kazuha** and **Zhongli** are reasonable first-choices for shielding or shredding.
 Kazuha’s Burst can infuse with Hydro for more application. **Xiangling** and Xingqiu together enable a critical mass of Vaporize reactions.

 **Sucrose** shares a portion of her Elemental Mastery with the team and uses Viridescent Venerer to maximize Vaporize reactions.
 Being a catalyst-wielder opens up support options in Prototype Amber and Thrilling Tales. **Fischl** can apply Electro, which then allows Hu Tao to use both Vaporize and Overload reactions (“Overvape”) simultaneously.
-Additionally, Electro-Charged reactions weaken a Hydro aura, but remove a Pyro aura, allowing the team to stabilize Hydro application on enemies.
+Additionally, Electro-Charged reactions weaken a Hydro aura, but Overload reactions remove a Pyro aura, allowing the team to stabilize Hydro application on enemies.

 <team-cards :characters="['fischl', 'sucrose', 'thoma']"></team-cards>